qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/intro.rst

 It is often handy to create  scripts for automating processes.
-With PyQGIS, this is perfectly possible --- import the :mod:`qgis.core` module, initialize it and you are ready for the processing.
+With PyQGIS, this is perfectly possible --- import the :pyqgis:`qgis.core <core>` module, initialize it and you are ready for the processing.

 Or you may want to create an interactive application that uses GIS functionality --- perform measurements, export a map as PDF, ...
-The :mod:`qgis.gui` module provides various GUI components, most notably the map canvas widget that can be incorporated into the application with support for zooming, panning and/or any further custom map tools.
+The :pyqgis:`qgis.gui <gui>` module provides various GUI components, most notably the map canvas widget that can be incorporated into the application with support for zooming, panning and/or any further custom map tools.